percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 Defines whether the node should reject queries from clients.
-Rejecting queries can be useful during upgrades, when you want to keep the node up and apply write sets without accepting queries.
+Rejecting queries can be useful during upgrades, when you want to keep the node up and apply write-sets without accepting queries.

 When a query is rejected, the following error is returned::

  Error 1047: Unknown command

-The following values are avaiable:
+The following values are available:

 * ``NONE``: Accept all queries from clients (default)